osohq/oso/docs/content/any/project/changelogs/NEXT.md

   also no `allow_request` or `allow_field` rules).
 - Oso will propose a suggested fix if you forget to write an actor block when using resource blocks.
-- Oso will now issue a warning if there are resource blocks in your policy no calls to `has_permission` in any rules.
+- Oso will now issue a warning if there are resource blocks in your policy but no calls to `has_permission` in any rules.

 ### Node.js